MissVeronica/um-resend-activation/README.md

 or use the Code Snippets plugin https://wordpress.org/plugins/code-snippets/

 # Solution
-This code snippet take control over login attempts with pending e-mail activitations before UM and resends the activation e-mail and creates a new error message to display for the users on the login page.
+This code snippet takes control over login attempts with pending e-mail activitations before UM and resends the activation e-mail and creates a new UM error message to display for the users on the login page.

 /includes/core/um-actions-form.php hook um_submit_form_errors_hook_logincheck